The winds have changed: set your sails to retain drivers

 Our custom-branded Driver Rewards platform helps to increase driver engagement at all stages of the employment lifecycle.
 Drivers earn points and recognition for attaining benchmarks and achievements based on reward categories and metrics that carriers establish.
 Drivers login regularly to their carriers’ rewards portal to track their points and progress towards the items on their wish lists.
 They can redeem points towards thousands of non-cash items in an online catalog with everything from movie tickets to vacation packages.
 Family members often become involved and advocate drivers to stay with their carriers so they too can reap the benefits of the rewards and recognition drivers achieve.

 Many of the carriers who come to us have already established a driver-centered culture or are intent on building one.
 They are using our data-driven platforms and insights to continually improve the experience of drivers at their companies.
-The Driver Survey and Driver Rewards platforms provide a steady and reliable stream of insights to proactively increase engagement and retention.
+The Driver Survey and Driver Rewards platforms provide a steady and reliable stream of insights to proactively increase engagement and retain drivers.
 For example, using the data might lead a manager to reassign a driver to a new dispatcher or create a new rewards category that further increases driver engagement.
 Retention tools certainly help companies build and sustain driver-centric cultures, but improving the driver experience also takes involvement from everyone to make the most of every interaction and execute strategy.
-Now more than ever, the market conditions favor carriers who make the commitment and investments in driver retention to outperform their peers.
+Now more than ever, the market conditions favor carriers who make the commitment and investments that retain drivers to outperform their peers.

 For more information on how Stay Metrics’ retention tools can supplement your efforts to build and sustain a driver-centric culture, please email us at email@example.com or give us a call at 1.855.867.3533.